 - Reluctant Warrior: Oh, yes, he IS an All-Loving Hero, after all.
-Just don't push his Berserk Button; unfortunately, it happens often.
+Unless innocent people are getting killed or his brothers are getting murdered by betrayal; unfortunately, it happens often.

 - Roaring Rampage of Revenge: The deaths of Guan Yu and Zhang Fei, his sworn brothers for almost half of their lifetimes, result in his ordering a punitive expedition against Wu that culminates in the Battle of Yiling.

 - Royals Who Actually Do Something: Oh yes.
 Not to mention he is descendant of genuine, ancient, Liu royal family.

 - Spared By Adaptation: He is spared and forced to surrender by Sun Quan in Wu's historical route for 8.
 Which is strange, because he is still dead in Shu's historical route.